ParallelMaths/parallel/pages/10-02-musical-mathematicians.md

 ---

-This problem is from [the terrific NRICH website](https://nrich.maths.org/){target="_blank"}, a treasure of mathematical ideas and questions.
+This problem is from [the terrific NRICH website](https://nrich.maths.org/){target="_blank"}, a treasure trove of mathematical ideas and questions.
 Go and explore.

 `7 : 6 : 5 = 7/18 : 6/18 : 5/18`
 `6 : 5 : 4 = 6/15 : 5/15 : 4/15`